Courses Offered at Sedona Sky Academy

 Instruction is classroom-based, although in special circumstances, independent study—including college credit work—may be arranged for an individual student if it is deemed appropriate for her ability and college preparation track.

 Our instructors use a creative approach in their classes, and take advantage of our unique location in north-central Arizona, drawing upon local cultural, historic, and geological riches.
-Other field studies take place further afield, which include leadership programs in Washington, D.C., and competing at the Utah Shakespeare Festival.
+Other field studies take place further afield, which include leadership programs, field trips to our scenic wonders surrounding area.

 Our Nationally Accredited High School Core Curriculum